khann789/Railway-Database-Management-System/README.md

 Use a SQL Server or compatible database management system.

-Run the Group6_Railway_Management_System.sql script to set up the database.
+Run the Railway_Management_System.sql script to set up the database.

 Refer to the ERD: